 It’s officially a thing: haircare with SPF.

-It makes sense: hair, like skin, gets sun damaged, too.
-When UV rays hit it, they strip away its colour, moisture and glow.
+It makes sense.
+UV rays don’t just damage skin.
+They damage hair too.
+When they hit your hair, these pesky UV rays strip away its colour, moisture and glow.
 After a few days in the sun, your soft, shiny mane turns into a dull head of hay!

 SPF can save your skin.
-Surely, it can do the same for your locks?
+Surely, it can do the same for your hair?
 Mmm… not so fast.
 There are 4 (yes, 4!) problems with SPF in haircare.

-Let’s take a look at what the science says:
+Let’s take a look at what the science says about sunscreen for hair:

 Sunscreen on hair works.
 No doubt about it.